Spain and Portugal SEPTEMBER 2027

 El Escorial Monastery

-/ Meals: Breakfast included (Lunch & Dinner are own arrangements)
+/ Meals: Breakfast included (Lunch and Dinner are own arrangements)

 / Accommodation: Hotel Palacio de los Velada - Avila (Spain)

-Team Mac will be transported 1hr to Salamanca another of Spain’s beautiful UNESCO World Heritage cities.
+Following the ‘jamon serrano’ visit, Team Mac head off to Salamanca.
+Another of Spain’s beautiful UNESCO World Heritage cities.
 Its elegant architecture and classical honey-coloured buildings create a ‘Harry Potter like’ atmosphere.
-You will be guided around the 13th Century university, cathedral and pedestrian lanes.
-While you lunch on some Spanish treats, you may just feel the sense of being a character in a spectacular film set.
+You will be guided around the 13th Century university, cathedral, and pedestrian lanes.
+While you lunch on some Spanish treats you may just feel the sense of being a character in a spectacular film set.
 Salamanca will do that to you!

 / Accommodation: Parador de Cuidad Rodrigo - Cuidad (Spain)